 This may be one of the most over looked tips in all of beard care.
 Keeping your beard conditioned during the fall will aid in the dreaded beard dandruff and beard itch.
-The skin underneath your beard my not get conditioning and moisturizing it needs.
+The skin underneath your beard my not get the conditioning and hydration it needs.
 Dry skin can lead to dandruff, itchiness, ingrown hairs, and will also lead to a dry and brittle beard.
-Conditioning your beard will leave your beard soft, healthy and free from dandruff and will also protect against breakage.
+Keeping your beard hydrated will leave your beard soft, healthy and free from dandruff and will also protect against breakage.
 If you are starting your beard journey, conditioning your beard will help with the itch of new growth.
 A good beard oil or beard butter are made to handle that task.

 A Good Wash